danielschlachta/vm/README.md

 * something went wrong, either qemu or the guest os did not come up properly, or the guest os is frozen.

-As with all vm commands (except for `sh`), the exit status is 0 if everything works as expected, 1 otherwise.
+Like with all vm commands (except for `sh`), the exit status is 0 if everything works as expected, 1 otherwise.

 You can start directly from a previously saved state, use `--loadvm <name>`